-At this point, students have a sense of the rate the plague is spreading across the continent and within towns.
-They realize that medieval doctors do not know how the disease is contracted or how to cure it.
-However, they have not yet had a chance to put their information together and create a concrete problem definition.
+At this point, your child has a sense of the rate the plague is spreading across the continent and within towns.
+He or she realizes that medieval doctors do not know how the disease is contracted or how to cure it.
+However, your child has not yet had a chance to put the information together and create a concrete problem definition.

-Students use a circle map to think about both direct and indirect ramifications of the widespread death rate associated with the plague.
-At the end of the lesson, students are ready to identify the core issue at the heart of the problem and the constraints, either self-imposed or imposed from the outside, that will limit the range of solutions they consider, using the format:
+Your child uses a circle map to think about both direct and indirect ramifications of the widespread death rate associated with the plague.
+At the end of the lesson, he or she is ready to identify the core issue at the heart of the problem and the constraints, either self-imposed or imposed from the outside, that will limit the range of solutions under consideration.
+When issues and constraints are combined, the problem definition takes the format: